-Questions on day-to-day garrison life?
+Questions about day-to-day garrison life?

-Join your brigade-level unit's Facebook group.
-There you will find information on everyday life in the military and useful tips for entering and carry-ing out your military service.
+Join the Facebook group of your contingency in your brigade-level unit.
+You will find information about everyday life in the military and useful tips for entering and performing your military service.
 The Facebook groups are maintained by the previous contingent's conscripts, the so-called Some (Social Media) Agents.
 You can also use Facebook's private message function to ask them about things you may be wondering about.
 You can find the links to the groups in the recruit information bulletin you get before starting your service.
-Come and find out about everyday life in the military and your fellow soldiers through Facebook!
+Come and find out about everyday life in the garrison and your fellow soldiers through Facebook!